beccakostyo/consensys-project/README.md

    - ```truffle compile```
    - ```truffle migrate```
    - ```npm run start```
-     - This will start up the front-end on http://localhost:3000. (should auto-open on running the command).
+     - This will start up the front-end on http://localhost:3000. (should auto-open on running the command)